yuweizhou3/FeasibilityRecycleObs/README.md

 ## <a name="procedure"/> Code for Proposed Procedures

 We provide the folder `procedures` that contain the code for Procedure RF and the other four alternative procedures (Recycle, Restart prob, Restart sum, and Restart max).
 The files are as follows.
-1. `rf.cpp`: this code is used to test the performance of Procedure RF.
+1. `rf.cpp`: this code is used to test the performance of Procedure $RF$.
+2. `restart_prob.cpp`: this code is used to test the performance of Procedure Restart prob.